-Decatur, Texas, is a tiny city north of Dallas that has a population of just a tad more than 6,000.
+Decatur, Texas, is a tiny city north of Dallas with a population of a tad more than 6,000.
 A quick glance at the city’s Wikipedia page reveals that only two people born there have played in a major professional sports league like the NFL or MLB.

-In fact, the most famous athlete to hail from Decatur is likely rodeo cowboy Trevor Brazile, the man who holds the record for the most Professional Rodeo Cowboys Association world champion titles.
-I would bet my life savings he isn’t the most athletic person from the Wise County city, however.
+In fact, the most famous athlete to hail from Decatur is likely rodeo cowboy Trevor Brazile, who holds the record for the most Professional Rodeo Cowboys Association world champion titles.
+I would bet my life savings he isn’t the most athletic person from the Wise County town, however.

-That distinction belongs to the one and only Autumn Finney.
+That distinction might belong to the one and only Autumn Finney.
 Back in 2017, the Decatur High School volleyball player made one of the most remarkable plays on a court you’ll ever see.

 Volleyball Player Makes Incredible Flying Save

-Decatur was taking on Krum High School in a Friday night matchup that would circulate social media because of one play, per the Fort Worth Star-Telegram.
+Decatur was taking on Krum High School in a Friday night matchup that would circulate social media because of one play, according to the Fort Worth Star-Telegram.

 When Decatur’s rally quickly soured and the ball lofted in the air some 40 feet away from the net after two shots, Finney sprung into action and made an amazing save even Superwoman would have admired.